What Is Enhanced Due Diligence?

 UK Bribery Act

-- The UK Bribery Act, which has been in force since 2010, represents one of the strictest pieces of anti-bribery legislation in the world.
+- The UK Bribery Act was enacted in 2010, and it serves as one of the strictest pieces of anti-bribery legislation in the world.
 Compliance is required for UK companies operating abroad as well as multinational companies if they have a presence in the UK.
-The Act makes it an offence to offer or accept a bribe for the purposes of winning or retaining business or a business advantage and further assesses significant corporate liability if a company fails to prevent bribery from taking place—anywhere within their third-party network or supply chain.
+The act makes it an offense to offer or accept a bribe for the purposes of winning or retaining business or a business advantage.
+It also further assesses significant corporate liability if a company fails to prevent bribery from taking place—anywhere within their third-party network or supply chain.

-- Under the FCPA, it is an offence to bribe foreign public officials such as government ministers and customs officers—and both the U.S. Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) vigorously enforce the law.
+- Under FCPA, it is an offense to bribe foreign public officials such as government ministers and customs officers—and both the U.S. Department of Justice and the Securities and Exchange Commission vigorously enforce the law.
 In 2016, enforcement actions led to 27 companies paying nearly $2.5 billion in penalties in 2016 alone.

-Increasingly, companies must also consider modern slavery laws.
-In fact, as of January 1, 2017, amendments to the UK Companies Act came into force, requiring large companies to include disclosures in their annual reports on issues ranging from employment matters to environmental concerns and anti-corruption measures.
-This means that due diligence is a necessity for all companies, not just those in highly-regulated industries.
-Moreover, the Panama Paper disclosures of 2016 have led to legislative efforts to bring greater transparency to beneficial ownership.
+As of January 1, 2017, amendments to the UK Companies Act were enacted, requiring large companies to include disclosures in their annual reports on issues ranging from employment matters and environmental concerns to anti-corruption measures and modern slavery laws.
+This means that enhanced due diligence is a necessity for all companies, not just those in highly regulated industries.

 Starting the due diligence process